-Saturday was a “long island to start” kind of day.
-Well technically, it was a box of wine and The Little Mermaid to start kind of day, but both actions foreshadow the same kind of night: Exhaustion, jaywalking, the communication skills of a potato, and 3 am mac n’ cheese.
+Saturday was a long-island-to-start kind of day.
+It foreshadowed an eventful night filled with exhaustion, jaywalking, Carson City Saloon, the communication skills of a potato, and 3 am mac n’ cheese.
 But who knew it would also be a Phil Kessel kind of night!?

 Cue my frustration.

 Dammit, Phil!
 Give me something to work with!
-I just want to be your best friend.
+I just want to be your bestest friend in all the world.
 Is that too much to ask?!?!

-I’ve only met a couple of Pens players in my life, but this was the most sedate interaction by far.
+I’ve only met a couple of Pens players, but this was the most sedate interaction by far.
 For instance, I once met a former player who sang Tiny Dancer to me (a-cappella), and one who complimented my meatballs (I was a cocktail waitress at the time).
 But Kessel did not compliment my meatballs, oh no. And if I had asked him to comment on my meatballs, he probably would have said, “OK,” and then nothing.

 Right at that moment, an eager looking fellow (a bar creep) emerged from the shadows and approached me.